 Please see the philosophy tab for a more detailed explanation about how the preserve approaches conservation and protection.

 The history of Jasper Ridge lands speaks to habitats and resources that reveal a long history of human intervention.
-That intervention helps frame how we think about conservation.
+That intervention helps frame how we think about stewardship and conservation.

 Land use History

 Jasper Ridge Biological Preserve has a long history of human influence.
 The preserve is located in the middle elevations of the San Francisquito Creek watershed, several areas of which have been excavated by Stanford archaeologists.
 Lower portions of the watershed outside JRBP include occupation sites of the local Native Americans, the Muwekma Ohlone, that date to more than 5,000 years ago; permanent year-round villages were established within JRBP that date to a later period, between 600 and 2000 years ago.
 The Muwekma Ohlone economy before European contact included hunting, fishing, harvesting of shellfish in the San Francisco Bay and on the Pacific coast as well as extensive collection of plant foods and materials and trade with neighboring tribes for highly prized raw materials and craft items.
 The Muwekma Ohlone were "complex hunter-gatherers" living in permanent settlements at a fairly high population density; this level of land use required extensive management of animal and plant resources, for example the use of fire to clear brush, encourage the growth of seed-bearing plants, and improve forage for game animals.